 Executed this day of , 2024.

 Regions Bank, successor by merger to First Commercial Trust Company, N.A., Trustee of the Hicks Marital Trust

 By: Anna B. Priestley Its: Vice-President and Trust Advisor

-STATE OF LOUISIANA § § PARISH OF CADDO §
+STATE OF LOUISIANA § §

+8 ACKNOWLEDGMENT

+PARISH OF CADDO §

-On this day, before me, the undersigned, a Notary Public, duly commissioned, qualified, and acting, within and for said Parish and State, appeared in person the within named Anna B. Priestley, to me personally well known, who stated that he/she is a TRUST OFFICER of REGIONS BANK, an Alabama banking corporation, and is duly authorized in her capacity to execute the annexed and foregoing instrument on behalf of the Trustee of The Hicks Marital Trust, and further stated and acknowledged that she has so signed, executed, and delivered said foregoing instrument for the consideration, uses, and purposes therein mentioned and set forth.
+and acting, within and for a Priestley, to me personally REGIONS BANK, an Alal execute the annexed and for and further stated and acknown instrument for the consideration said Parish and y well known bama banking egoing instrum weldged that sation, uses, and signed, a Notary Public, duly commissioned, qualified, d State, appeared in person the within named Anna B., who stated that he/she is a TRUST OFFICER of corporation, and is duly authorized in her capacity to tent on behalf of the Trustee of The Hicks Marital Trust, he has so signed, executed, and delivered said foregoing purposes therein mentioned and set forth.

-WITNESS my hand and seal as such Notary Public on this day of , 2024.
+2024. and sear as su en Notary 1 done on this day of,

+NO TARY PUBLIC

-NOTARY PUBLIC in and for Caddo Parish, Louisiana My Commission expires:
+in and for (Caddo Parish, Louisiana

+My Commiss ion expires: